VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## 11.3 Implementation

+Existing efforts to promote and/or integrate digital land records access

 We are under no illusion that implementing

 Any effort to change the assessment jurisdiction in Vermont needs to seriously consider the logistics associated with maintaining land records. and what benefits may arise from integrating these data with parcels, and ideally, statewide.